Women's suffrage: 20th century

+French pro-suffrage poster, 1934, whose message begins: "In all the great countries of Europe, women vote or want to vote; French women do not vote!
+French women want to vote!"

 Following the federation of the British colonies in Australia in 1901, the new federal government enacted the Commonwealth Franchise Act 1902 which allowed female British subjects to vote and stand for election on the same terms as men.
 However, many indigenous Australians remained excluded from voting federally until 1962.

 The first place in Europe to introduce women's suffrage was the Grand Duchy of Finland in 1906, and it also became the first place in continental Europe to implement racially-equal suffrage for women.
 As a result of the 1907 parliamentary elections, Finland's voters elected 19 women as the first female members of a representative parliament.
 This was one of many self-governing actions in the Russian autonomous province that led to conflict with the Russian governor of Finland, ultimately leading to the creation of the Finnish nation in 1917.

 In the years before World War I, women in Norway also won the right to vote.
-During WWI, Denmark, Russia, Germany, and Poland also recognized women's right to vote.
+During WWI, Denmark, Russia (under the Provisional Government), Germany, and Poland also recognized women's right to vote.

-Canada gave right to vote to some women in 1917; women getting vote on same basis as men in 1920, that is, men and women of certain races or status being excluded from voting until 1960, when universal adult suffrage was achieved.
+Canada gave right to vote to some women in 1917; women got the vote on the same basis as men in 1920, that is, men and women of certain races or status being excluded from voting until 1960, when universal adult suffrage was achieved.

 A Bermuda Police Sergeant confiscates women's suffrage activist Gladys Morrell's table in the 1930s.